jc4p/frames-llm-docs/LLM_INSTRUCTIONS_nextjs.md

   window.userFid = user.fid;

   // You can now use the window.userFid in any of your React code, e.g. using a useEffect that listens for it to be set
+  // or trigger a custom event or anything you want

   // Call the ready function to remove your splash screen when in a frame await frame.sdk.actions.ready();